-This report marked the launch of a major cross-party programme of research to understand the political and practical challenges to achieving net zero by 2050, and to develop policies to help people and places who may be disrupted in the transition.
+This report marked the launch of the Getting to Zero programme, a major cross-party programme of research to understand the political and practical challenges to achieving net zero by 2050, and to develop policies to help people and places who may be disrupted in the transition.

 The analysis finds that as the UK goes further and faster to delivering net zero there will increasingly be geographic, political and economic trade offs that need to be better understood and mitigated.
 Two in five jobs located within the UK’s poorest regions are employed in carbon-intensive industries.